Installing GOAD on PROXMOX Part 1: pfSense

 vlan20 - Set DHCP range

-vlan10 - Allow traffic from the Internal alias
+Only allow these networks vlan10 - Allow traffic from Internal